eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

     });
 ```

 Save these changes and preview the map.
-You should now see the park trails layer, displaying as a thick red lines.
+You should now see the park trails layer, displaying as thick red lines.
 (If you don't, you may need to change the URL for the data in the `map.addSource` section of the code, as explained in the commented out code.)
-As explained before, there are two chunks of code here, each utilizing a method that is built into the Mapbox GL JS library: the first loads the data from the specified location (URL), and the second adds that data as a layer to the map.
+As explained before, there are two chunks of code here, each utilizing a method that is built into the Mapbox GL JS library: the first loads the data from the specified location (a URL), and the second adds that data as a layer to the map.
 We name the source `'trails'` in the first chunk of code so that we can reference it in the second chunk of code.
-We name the layer `'trails-layer'` so that we can reference it later to do something like add it to a legend, or add pop-ups, etc.
+We name the layer `'trails-layer'` so that we can reference it later to do things like add pop-ups, etc.

 In the `map.addLayer` section of the code, we specify that this data should be displayed as the line type.
 Other layer types that Mapbox allows include "fill" (polygon), "symbol" (icon), "circle" (circle marker), "heatmap", "fill-extrusion" (3D shapes), "raster", "background", and "sky".
 You can [read more about these types here](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/#type).
 We also use the `'paint'` property to add styling to the layer.
 Styling options vary according to data type.
 Find [the options for styling lines with 'paint' here](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/#line), and use the menu on the right side of the screen to see the options for other data types.